 Well that’s it for our Quick Tips episode.
 As the name implies, the episode is quick.
 Hopefully the tips that we provided today in relation to collecting your debtors and tackling late payments in a business have been helpful.
 Of course none of this is useful if you just listen to it and don’t implement.
 So my recommendation is to head over to our website at talkinglaw.com.au.

 Download Our Simple Checklist

 There, if you look for this episode, you’ll be able to download a transcript of this episode.
-And you’ll also be able to download the list, simple checklist of these quick tips that we went through today so you have something as a guide to go and create the debt collection system within your organization.
+And you’ll also be able to download the list, simple checklist of these quick tips that we went through today so you have something as a guide to go and create the debt collection system within your organisation.

 If You Need Help, Get In Touch With Our Lawyers At Aspect Legal

 And if you want to help, of course our lawyers over at Aspect Legal would be only too happy to help.
-So check out our show notes or go to talkinglaw.com.au to book in a free discussion with our lawyers to assess the issue within your organization so that we can provide you with some ideas about the ways we might be able to help you implement a better debt collection system within your organization to make sure you’re getting those late payers paying quickly and on time.
+So check out our show notes or go to talkinglaw.com.au to book in a free discussion with our lawyers to assess the issue within your organisation so that we can provide you with some ideas about the ways we might be able to help you implement a better debt collection system within your organisation to make sure you’re getting those late payers paying quickly and on time.

 Thanks again for listening in today.
 You have been listening to Joanna Oakey and Talking Law.